Observability

 protocol: grpc

-If a sink with the same name already exists, the bridge updates it in place rather than adding a duplicate.
-Other sinks (Splunk HEC, JSONL, webhooks) are left untouched.
+Because send and routes are omitted, this OTLP destination receives all reviewed buckets and all three signals, unredacted.
+That is both the v8 capability default and the complete local-observability-v1 dashboard profile.
+If a destination with the same name already exists, the bridge updates it in place rather than adding a duplicate.
+Other telemetry destinations and notifier webhooks are left untouched.

 Bundled Grafana dashboards